dekthaiinchina/the-sims4-thai/README.md

 ## The Sims 4 Thai Language
-_the sims 4 - thai language projects_
+_the sims 4 - localization projects_